 Courses are generally examined through active participation in seminars and submitted assignments.

-Students have the possibility to take a work placement for five weeks (worth 7.5 credits), after consultation with the Director of Studies and the workplace in question.
+You have the possibility to take a work placement for five weeks (7.5 credits), after consultation with the Director of Studies and the workplace in question.

 Requirements: Academic requirements A Bachelor's degree, equivalent to a Swedish Kandidatexamen, from an internationally recognised university.
 The main field of study must be within the humanities or social sciences.
 Also required is 60 credits in musicology, ethnomusicology or a similar field of study.